rocconmarco/academify/README.md

 ## Specs for nerds

-The project was developed using the React framework <strong>Next.js</strong>, in order to <strong>avoid compatibility issues<strong> with various dependencies, as experienced in the past with React Native.
+The project was developed using the React framework <strong>Next.js</strong>, in order to <strong>avoid compatibility issues</strong> with various dependencies, as experienced in the past with React Native.

 <br>